The Alternative 'Russia Scandal'

 Some of Uranium One's U.S. uranium has gone to Canada and Europe, according to The Hill newspaper.
 But there's no evidence that any of it has gone to Russia.

-Rosatom's more likely motivation for purchasing Uranium One was to gain access to the company's far larger uranium production in Canada and Kazakhstan, which borders Russia.
+Rosatom's more likely motivation for purchasing Uranium One was to gain access to the company's far larger uranium production in Canada and in Kazakhstan, which borders Russia.

 Claim: U.S. national security has been put at risk.

-Neither the U.S. nor Russia needs highly-enriched uranium for nuclear weapons.
+Neither the U.S. nor Russia needs highly enriched uranium for nuclear weapons.
 The countries have around 4,000 weapons each, far more than the rest of the world combined.
-Both still have leftover stockpiles of highly-enriched uranium that date to the Cold War.
+Both still have leftover stockpiles of highly enriched uranium that date to the Cold War.

-"Both the United States and Russia, for some time, have had self-imposed moratoria on the production of weapons-grade nuclear material," said Kingston Rief, director of disarmament at the Arms Control Association in Washington.
+"Both the United States and Russia, for some time, have had self-imposed moratoria on the production of weapons-grade nuclear material," said Kingston Rief, director of disarmament at the Arms Control Association in Washington, D.C.
 "Despite this, both the United States and Russia remain awash in highly-enriched uranium."

 Under a program known as Megatons to Megawatts, Russia reduced its excess by dismantling nuclear weapons and sending the blended-down uranium to U.S. nuclear power plants.